What is false self-employment and how can organisations prevent fictitious and hidden employment relationships?

 Additionally, Temper incorporates several core principles to ensure workers using the platform can genuinely operate as self-employed individuals:

-Our scorecard provides more insights into what Temper does to prevent false self-employment, allowing you to work confidently with self-employed individuals through the platform.
+Our scorecard (in Dutch) provides more insights into what Temper does to prevent false self-employment, allowing you to work confidently with self-employed individuals through the platform.

 If you’d like to learn more about false self-employment or working with freelance professionals, get in touch with Temper.
 We’re here to help you build a reliable, flexible support structure around your core business.
 Book a free demo, and we’d be happy to tell you more.